DC Rainmaker

 February 2021

 What is Best Bike Split?
-Undoubtedly, one of the best app for the planning and management of the effort in the race.
+Undoubtedly, one of the best apps for the planning and management of the effort in the race.
 Use different algorithms to - taking into account your power data, bike, circuit characteristics and race conditions - develop a personalized plan so that you can set the best pace, and the best possible partial and finish times.

 Shane Miller on YouTube